 SWB supports students from a variety of different academic backgrounds.
 Not only do events help students gain a better sense of the business world and develop professionally, they also open up opportunities to learn more about yourself personally.
 Our mentoring, social, and service events help students learn about what they want, even if it is outside of business.
 If members find their interests lead them to the Gies College of Business, SWB provides insight into the ICT process and best practices to the application process.

 What kinds of events do SWB members get to participate in and how do they better their community through these events?

 Through the Service Pillar, SWB members are able to participate in a wide range of philanthropy based events throughout the semester.
-Events hosted in the past involve a combination of fundraising and hands-on activities focused on a particular cause/movement.
+Events hosted in the past involve a combination of fundraising and hands-on activities focused on a particular cause or movement.
 Members are able to make an impact on campus and in the surrounding community through engaging with the philanthropic interests of the organization!

 How can I build relationships with people just like me who want to learn more about business?

-You can build relationships with your peers by attending social events!
+You can build relationships with your peers and expand your network by attending social events!
 Most events are tailored to be very interactive and let members get a chance to get to know each other in a stress free way.
-Examples of events we did this year were Tie Dying, Trivia, and Scattergories.
-Even with the pandemic, we are doing our best to have interact with both in person and online events.
-As COVID restrictions lighten, we will return to more in person events so that deeper connections can be made.
+Examples of events we did this year were bowling, scavenger hunts, and trivia.

 What if I do not know what I want to major in or am unsure about how to select a career path?